moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

 # This lists steps that are run before the installation step.
 before_install:
+# This disables XDebug which should speed up the build.
+One reason to remove this
+# line is if you are trying to generate code coverage with PHPUnit.
+  - phpenv config-rm xdebug.ini
 # Currently we are inside of the clone of your repository.
 We move up two
 # directories to build the project.
   - cd ../..